 Klagenfurt The South, Austria Travel Guide

 Carinthian cuisine, "Kärntner Küche," is a distinct part of Austrian gastronomy.
-It gets effects from its location at the crossroads of Alpine, Adriatic, and Pannonian cultures.
+It gets effects from its position at the crossroads of Alpine, Adriatic, and Pannonian cultures.
 You will find Italian (pasta, polenta) and Slovenian (dumplings, stews) elements alongside traditional Austrian dishes.
 It features hearty, rustic foods, often with cheese, dough, local meats, and non-saltwater fish.

 This phrase, meaning "mealtime" or "eat well," is often heard as a greeting around lunch, specifically in a professional setting or when colleagues share a meal.
 Restaurant staff might use it.

-Find in traditional restaurants (Gasthäuser) throughout Klagenfurt.
+You can find in traditional restaurants (Gasthäuser) throughout Klagenfurt.

 A sweet, yeast-based cake or bread, baked in a Bundt pan (Reindl).
 Infused with cinnamon, sugar, raisins, and sometimes walnuts.
 Enjoyed for breakfast or with afternoon coffee.